csstools/postcss-plugins/plugins/postcss-custom-media/README.md

 Multiple destinations can be passed into this option, and they will be parsed in the order they are received.
-JavaScript files, JSON files, and objects will need to namespace custom media using the `customProperties` or `custom-properties` key.
+JavaScript files, JSON files, and objects will need to namespace custom media using the `customMedia` or `custom-media` key.

 ```js
 const cachedObject = { customMedia: {} };